 Buy tickets or tours for the romantic, Disney-like Schloss Neuschwanstein and Hohenschwangau Castle near Füssen in Germany online in advance.
 Opening hours are fortunately long as the fantasy castle of King Ludwig is one of the top sights to see in Bavaria and a very popular day-trip destination from Munich.

-Buying Tickets for Schloss Neuschwanstein Castle in 2022
+Buying Tickets for Schloss Neuschwanstein Castle in 2024

-In 2022, admission ticket prices for Schloss Neuschwanstein are €14 plus €2.50 advance reservation fee and for Hohenschwangau Castle a pricey €21 plus €2.50 for advance reservations.
-Admission is free for children under 18 but they still need a separate ticket, so do include them when buying tickets (plus a €2.50 fee).
+In 2024, admission ticket prices for Schloss Neuschwanstein are €20.50 plus €2.50 advance reservation fee, and for Hohenschwangau Castle a pricier €23.50 plus €2.50 for advance reservations.
+(Combination tickets for both castles are not currently sold.)
+Admission is free for children under 18 if traveling with adults but they still need a separate ticket, so do include them when buying tickets (plus a €2.50 fee).

 In contrast to previous practice, it is mostly no longer necessary to pick up a paper ticket at the Ticket Center itself.
-Follow instructions on the ticket but usually, a QR code on the phone may simply be scanned at the castle entrance itself.
+Follow the instructions on the ticket but usually, a QR code on the phone may simply be scanned at the castle entrance itself.

 Buy Tickets Online for Schloss Neuschwanstein